cecann10/Test/Metis_Projects/project_4_celinaplaza/README.md

 # An Analysis of United States Presidential Speeches Over the Ages
-Using natural language processing To analyze sentiments, topics, and sophistication of US presidential speeches -- finding commonalities and shifts over time and across parties.
+Using natural language processing to analyze sentiments, topics, and sophistication of US presidential speeches -- finding commonalities and shifts over time and across parties.

 ## GENERAL INFORMATION
 Author & Investigator: **[Celina Plaza](https://github.com/cecann10)**